How Long Is Too Long In Cold Plunge?

 The optimal duration in a cold plunge can vary based on individual tolerance and health status.
 However, common recommendations suggest starting with short durations, around 1 to 2 minutes, and gradually increasing if your body responds well.

-See also How Can I Make My Ice Bath More Effective?
+See also How Long Should You Ice Bath For?

 Here’s a simple guide to help you out: